 Presented in Figure 1 is an important concept involving one of the most critical factors influencing spatial resolution in single-molecule super-resolution imaging.
 The resolution versus molecular density is represented in Figure 1 as a series of yellow pixels in a test pattern.
 Features that might be present in a specimen are imaged at a progressively lower signal-to-noise ratio (fraction of pixels measured) as the molecular density decreases (from the bottom to the top of Figure 1) and these features become unresolvable when the mean molecular separation approaches feature size (the top row in Figure 1).
 Thus, as described in Equation (1), in order to achieve N-fold higher resolution in dimensions D, ND-fold more pixels must be acquired.
 In order to realize such a resolution gain without compromising either the imaging speed or the signal-to-noise ratio, the signal collection rate (photons detected per second) must increase by a factor of at least ND, which requires an ND-fold higher exposure to the excitation laser for each image required.

 In terms of temporal resolution, single-molecule based super-resolution approaches do not directly generate an image, but rather are used to map specific molecular localizations that are determined from thousands of individual imaging frames.
 In this case, temporal resolution is determined by the number of imaging frames that are required to obtain a suitable image.
-Additionally, the nature of the photoswitchable fluorophores used in PALM and STORM imaging can produce constraints on temporal imaging speed.
+Additionally, the nature of the photoswitchable fluorophores used in PALM and STORM imaging, as performed using Nikon's N-STORM system, can produce constraints on temporal imaging speed.
 Fluorescent proteins are excellent for use as genetically-encoded probes in cases where localization to a specific subcellular compartment or biomolecular assembly is required.
 Unfortunately however, fluorescent proteins exhibit relatively slow photoswitching kinetics compared to many of the synthetic probes, such as Cy5 and Alexa Fluor 647.
 The latter can exhibit high switching speeds that enable 1-millisecond imaging cycles at a resolution of approximately 30 nanometers, which are several orders of magnitude greater than those obtainable with fluorescent proteins.
 Switching cycle speeds that help determine the temporal resolution in single-molecule super-resolution microscopy will be the ultimate limitation in adapting this methodology to live-cell imaging.

 Joel S. Silfies and Stanley A. Schwartz - Nikon Instruments, Inc., 1300 Walt Whitman Road, Melville, New York, 11747.